kosmobiker/dbt_bigquery/README.md

 ## Deployment

 Everything is deployed using dbt Cloud.
-I created seperate environemnt and manually trigger test job.
+I created separate environment and manually trigger test job.
+Also it could be triggered by Airflow.

-## Future Improvemnets
+## Future Improvements

-1. Job orchestration using Airflow
-2. Advanced deployment  with CI/CD (see the course on dbt Labs)
+1. Advanced deployment  with CI/CD (see the course on dbt Labs)
-3. Advanced testing with Jinja and macros (see the course on dbt Labs)
+2. Advanced testing with Jinja and macros (see the course on dbt Labs)